chakravarthi-v/Notes_app/README.md

 To add a new  note,click the drop down and select add notes To delete a note, long press on the note
 All the data get stored in SQLite

+Future: 1. addition of web version
+	2. connection with firebase